DinithHerath/DinithHerath/README.md

 - 💬 Ask me about anything related to Flutter and IoT, will try to help you at my best. 😊
 - 📫 How to reach me: dinithherath18332@gmail.com

-> 🙄 I wondered about what will my career path be and one day started learning IoT lessons 👣
+> 🙄 I wondered about what will my career path be in the future and one day started learning IoT lessons 👣

 ### Top Technologies